thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/overview.md

 #### Providers management

-ThingsBoard MQTT Broker supports multiple authentication methods to validate clients connecting via MQTT protocol:
+TBMQ supports multiple authentication methods to validate clients connecting via MQTT protocol:
 - **Basic** — Username and password-based authentication.
 - **X.509 Certificate Chain** — Client authentication using an X.509 certificate presented during the TLS handshake.
 - **JWT (JSON Web Token)** — Authenticates clients using a signed JWT passed in the password field of the CONNECT packet.
 - **SCRAM** — Performs a secure challenge-response using hashed credentials to authenticate without sending the actual password (MQTT 5.0 only).

+{% capture providerEditOnly %}
+Adding or deleting authentication providers is not allowed.
+Users can only edit their configuration.
-{% assign sinceVersion = "2.2" %}
+{% endcapture %}
-{% include templates/mqtt-broker/since.md %}
+{% include templates/info-banner.md title="Edit-only access" content=providerEditOnly %}

 {% include docs/mqtt-broker/user-guide/ui/authentication-provider-control.md %}